Evaluating Search-Based Software Microbenchmark Prioritization: Abstract

 \section{Abstract}

 Ensuring that software performance does not degrade after a code change is paramount.
-A potential solution, particularly for libraries and frameworks, is regularly executing software microbenchmarks, a performance testing technique similar to (functional) unit tests.
-This often becomes infeasible due to the extensive runtimes of microbenchmark suites, however.
+A solution is to regularly execute software microbenchmarks, a performance testing technique similar to (functional) unit tests, which, however, often becomes infeasible due to extensive runtimes.
 To address that challenge, research has investigated regression testing techniques, such as \gls{tcp}, which reorder the execution within a microbenchmark suite to detect larger performance changes sooner.
-Such techniques are either designed for unit tests and perform sub-par on microbenchmarks or require complex performance models, reducing their potential application drastically.
-In this paper, we propose a search-based technique based on \glspl{moea} to improve the current state of microbenchmark prioritization.
-The technique utilizes three objectives, i.e., coverage to maximize, coverage overlap to minimize, and historical performance change detection to maximize.
-We find that our technique improves over the best coverage-based, greedy baselines in terms of \gls{apfdp} and \topthree{} effectiveness by \num{26} \gls{pp} and \num{43} \gls{pp} (for \prioadditional{}) and \num{17} \gls{pp} and \num{32} \gls{pp} (for \priototal{}) to \num{0.77} and \num{0.24}, respectively.
-Employing the \gls{ibea} as \gls{moea} leads to the best effectiveness among \nummoeas{}~\glspl{moea}.
-Finally, the technique's runtime overhead is acceptable at \num{19}\% of the overall benchmark suite runtime, if we consider the enormous runtimes often spanning multiple hours.
-The added overhead compared to the greedy baselines is miniscule at \num{1}\%.
-These results mark a step forward for universally applicable performance regression testing techniques.
+Such techniques are either designed for unit tests and perform sub-par on microbenchmarks or require complex performance models, drastically reducing their potential application.
+In this paper, we empirically evaluate single- and multi-objective search-based microbenchmark prioritization techniques to understand whether they are more effective and efficient than greedy, coverage-based techniques.
+For this, we devise three search objectives, i.e., coverage to maximize, coverage overlap to minimize, and historical performance change detection to maximize.
+We find that \glspl{sa} are only competitive with but do not outperform the best greedy, coverage-based baselines.
+However, a simple greedy technique utilizing solely the performance change history (without coverage information) is equally or more effective than the best coverage-based techniques while being considerably more efficient, with a runtime overhead of less than \num{1}\%.
+These results show that simple, non-coverage-based techniques are a better fit for microbenchmarks than complex coverage-based techniques.

 }

 \glsresetall{}